37 Impressive Yet Simple Picnic Food Ideas for 2025

 13. Tiramisu Jars

-This is a sweet picnic dessert idea that’s easy to transport and requires a bit of effort.
-Your date will be impressed!
+This is one of the top picnic food ideas if you're looking for dessert options.
+It's easy to transport and requires a bit of effort, but the result is always a winner.
 Prepare individual tiramisu servings in small mason jars for a sweet and romantic dessert.
 This is perfect for an evening picnic dinner date.

 14. Brie and Baguette